-a tumor marker sometimes produced by colorectal, stomach, bile duct, and pancreatic cancers.
-It may also be produced in non-cancer conditions.
+a tumor marker sometimes found in the blood of people with colorectal, stomach, bile duct, and pancreatic cancers.
+It may also be found in some non-cancer conditions.
 See also tumor markers.

 combined androgen blockade.
 See combination hormone therapy.